-- Arriving at school on time demonstrates a commitment to success. - Late arrivals mean lost learning and are a disruption of class. - Students arriving after 8:30 am must report to the front desk for a late pass.
+- Arriving at school on time demonstrates a commitment to success. - Late arrivals mean lost learning and disrupt the class. - Students arriving after 8:30 am must report to the front desk for a late pass.
 They will not be admitted to class without one. - Students arriving after 9:00 am must have a parent/guardian sign them in.